caltechlibrary/andor/docs/Workflow-Use-Cases.md

 In this use case Olive needs to be able to edit her deposits but not someone else's.
-We can do this by create an "olive" workflow queue which and having that as the default workflow queue when she creates a new object.
+We can do this by create an "olive" workflow queue which and having that be the default workflow queue when she creates a new object.
-We can also associate olive with the writer workflow queue which can change permissions to reviewer.
+We can also associate olive with the writer workflow queue which is allowed to change the queue to reviewer.

 Here is Olive's workflow queue